Red Sox vs. Astros Player Props Betting Odds

 Devers Stats

-- Devers has hit safely in five straight games.
-In his last five games he is hitting .478 with a double, three home runs, two walks and six RBI.
+- Devers hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .385 with two doubles, three home runs, seven walks and six RBI.

 Devers Recent Games